 New York Roads - NY 440

-NB button copy.
-Of interest is the tacked-on NY 440 on the last sign.
-NY 440 was supposed to follow the Richmond Parkway, up the heart of Staten Island, tying directly into what is now the Willowbrook Expressway (see below).
-Instead, the Parkway gives way into Richmond Avenue at Arthur Kill Road, with untouched natural land proving an insurmountable obstacle.
+As complete as possible a set of NB button copy, first two photos courtesy Scott Colbert.
+Of interest is the tacked-on NY 440 on the last BGS (which is flanked by the signs in the photos immediately before and after) - for a clearer version, click on it to see Scott Colbert's photo.
+NY 440 was supposed to follow Richmond Parkway to Willowbrook Parkway, up the heart of Staten Island, tying directly into what is now the Willowbrook Expressway (see below).
+Instead, Richmond Parkway gives way into Richmond Avenue at Arthur Kill Road, with untouched natural land proving an insurmountable obstacle for the other two roads to get built.
 For photos of that, follow the link at bottom.
-Anyway, for many years, NY 440 did follow Richmond Parkway-Avenue to the Willowbrook, but was finally routed onto the West Shore Expressway when it was completed, to have an all-freeway route through the island, and that's when this shield was added.
+Anyway, for a few years, NY 440 did follow Richmond Parkway-Avenue to the Willowbrook, but was finally routed onto the West Shore Expressway when it was completed, to have an all-freeway route through the island, and that's when this shield was added.
 Presumably the sign predates the completion of the West Shore (i.e. when just a portion was open).

 Victory Boulevard EB at the beginning of the ex-Willowbrook Expressway (now MLK Jr.).

 Looking southward at the MLK Jr. Expressway stub at Victory Blvd.
 Staten Island was planned to have a much more extensive network of freeways than it does.
 The original plan had the Willowbrook heading south to complement Richmond Avenue, meeting the Richmond Parkway.
 This all would have been NY 440, and indeed Richmond was signed NY 440 for many years.
-The West Shore Expressway, which now carries NY 440 from the Outerbridge Crossing to I-278, would have been a reference route or perhaps even an Interstate (if not a different state route), and there may even have been an East Shore Expressway as well.
-Instead, there are stubs here and at the ends of Richmond Pkwy. and the West Shore.
+The West Shore Expressway, which now carries NY 440 from the Outerbridge Crossing to I-278, would have been a reference route or perhaps even an Interstate (if not a different state route), and there may even have been a South Shore Parkway or Expressway as well.
+Instead, there are stubs here and at the ends of Richmond Pkwy. and the West Shore, and an entire ghost interchange on I-278.

 Original curb and shoulder on the stub that have never seen traffic.